 Experts say that if there was a smallpox outbreak today it would, due to modern travel, spread across the world in 6 weeks only.

 The Spanish flu also serves as a good example of the earlier mentioned human factor.
 The flu is called Spanish not because it started in Spain and not because it affected Spain more than other countries, but because Spain was one of the few countries that didn't take part in the First World War, and so didn’t have the political incentive to conceal the disease like the rest of the countries (who didn't want their enemies to know they were struck by the disease).

 This concealing of the disease is one of the reasons that allowed it to spread as it did.
 The population was not informed of the pandemic and there were no steps taken to control it.
 To prevent what might have been a military disadvantage, the politicians preferred to deceive their citizens and soldiers and actually murder them, since obviously, everything is better than to show signs of weakness.

-Another example proving that there are many other factors taken into consideration and even actually directing the course of action in emergency situations, other than the safest and fastest way to end and control the epidemic, occurred in a plague outbreak in India in 1994.
+Another example proving that there are many other factors taken into consideration and even actually directing the course of action in emergency situations other than the safest and fastest way to end and control the epidemic, occurred in a plague outbreak in India in 1994.

 The Indian authorities censored the information regarding the epidemic trying to significantly minimize reports regarding the scope and severity of the plague.
 They didn’t want the epidemic to affect tourism (especially since it was just before the holiday season) which is a major financial business in India.
-The Indian authorities also refused to seal the area of the epidemic so workers will come to work and the production won't be harmed.
+The Indian authorities also refused to seal the area of the epidemic so workers would come to work and the production wouldn’t be harmed.

 For political reasons, local leaders did not take early action to stop the outbreak, since plague is largely a disease connected to the slum-living poor.